 Our outward, physical clothing has great spiritual significance.
 Like our actions, our physical clothing reflects the inward condition of the heart.
 Whether we like it or not, our clothing reveals much about our inward condition and character qualities.
 For this reason alone, we should not neglect how we clothe ourselves.

-Because we are the King’s children, and part of Yahuwah’s royal Kingdom, it is fitting and proper that our clothing, in the natural realm, have an elegant quality.
+Because we are the King’s children, and part of Yahuwah’s royal Kingdom, it is fitting and proper that our clothing, in the natural realm, have an elegant and excellent quality.
 There should be nothing sloppy about the King’s children!
 The King’s children ought to be well-dressed [not in an obsessive sense of worldly fashions, but in a Biblical sense], because we represent the Holy One of Israel!
 Anything less than dressing in neat and modest clothing would be a dishonour to our King.

 This is not to say that we should have an excessive attention on clothing as seen in worldly fashions!
 We are NOT to be prideful about our clothes or parading ourselves with our clothing.
 The world’s exaggerated obsession with clothing and fashion is a distorted counterfeit of what Father intended to be honourable and dignified.
 Instead, let us be careful to make sure that the kind of clothing we wear reflects the glory and respect due to our Heavenly Father, the King of Kings.

 And so we see that the Bride of Messiah would not be clothed in anything that would be considered unclean, offensive, shabby, or sexually suggestive.
 Rather, she would be clothed in ‘beautiful’ clothing — elegant, refined, graceful, respectful, neat, and modest — clothing that reflects her inward glory.